Type of institution: University/Higher Education Institution

 The Bachelor of Psychological Sciences is accredited with the Australian Psychology Accreditation Council (APAC) and explores a range of subjects on human thought and behaviour including developmental psychology, cognitive psychology, social psychology, abnormal psychology and personality.Throughout your studies, you’ll develop a solid foundation to equip you with the communication, research, critical thinking and problem-solving skills required to meet the high demand for graduates in psychology.
 You will also broaden your knowledge with elective subjects throughout first, second and third year.As a graduate, you may work in community welfare and case management, business and industry, youth and family support, the criminal justice system, marketing or research.

-This program consists of 360 credit points.
-Students will complete 15 core courses, as well as eight elective courses.
+This course consists of 360 credit points.
+Students will complete 15 core units, as well as eight elective units.

 - Abnormal psychology